DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 Request the creation of the required queues through your usual Cloud Services support channel.

-## Update Managed Identity Permissions
+## Update Managed Identity permissions

 For each main branch queue created, read and/or write permissions should be added to the Managed Identites of the microservices that will be using the queues.